AstreaTSS/RealmsPlayerlistWebsite/docs/wiki/faq.md

 Of course, there could be other reasons why that appeared (IE bugs), but those are rarer.

+### The bot unlinked itself and stopped tracking my Realm and/or sending out the autorunning playerlist!
+Is this a bug?

+This is very likely not a bug - usually, this happens because of an intended mechanic of the bot.

+The bot will automatically unlink itself after *7 days of not seeing any join/leave activity on your Realm.* This happens often because either a Realm closes, the account behind the bot was banned, or a Realm was simply that inactive.
+The bot tries to send warnings about this lack of inactivity far beforehand, but if you have no autorunning playerlist, this warning will not appear.
+There is also a setting that turns off these warnings (`/config realm-warning`), but the unlinking itself will still happen after 7 days - it's usually a better idea to keep the warnings on so you have a better idea of the time you have left.

+This is done so that the bot's processing power and storage are not spent trying to gather inactive Realms, and so will not be removed.
+If your Realm was active, check that the account wasn't banned or kicked.
+If your Realm isn't active, unforunately, there isn't a way to exempt yourself from the check.
+In any case, you should be able to go through the [setup process again](server_setup.md) to re-enable the bot.

+There is also a similar behavior specific to the autorunning playerlist and any notification channels - if the bot has tried 3 times to send a message to the channel and has failed due to a non-outage fault (IE permissions became invalid or the channel was deleted), then it will unlink the playerlist.
+Please check that the channel you want to use actually exists and that the bot has permissions to Read and Send Messages and Embed Links.
+Once again, if this unlinking happens to you, you can simply re-link the channel.

 ### There's another problem not answered here.
 Where can I ask about it?

 In the [support server](https://discord.gg/NSdetwGjpK), of course!
 You can also ask for features there.